Raffaele Cantone

-Raffaele Cantone (born 24 November 1963) is an Italian magistrate.
-In March 2014, he was appointed president of the National Anti-Corruption Authority by the then Italian prime minister Matteo Renzi; he held the office until October 2019.
-In June 2020, Cantone was appointed by the High Council of the Judiciary as the chief prosecutor in Perugia.
+Raffaele Cantone (born 24 November 1963) is an Italian magistrate and essayist who has served as chief prosecutor in Salerno since 27 April 2026.

+From 27 March 2014 to 23 October 2019, he was president of the National Anti-Corruption Authority, having been appointed by the then Italian prime minister Matteo Renzi.
+From 17 June 2020 to March 2026 he served as chief prosecutor in Perugia, following his appointment by the High Council of the Judiciary.

-A prolific writer, Cantone wrote a book about his life, Solo per giustizia, which was published in 2008.
-Other works include I gattopardi (2010), Operazione Penelope (2010), Football clan (2012), La nuova Autorità nazionale anticorruzione (2015), Il male italiano.
-Liberarsi dalla corruzione per cambiare il Paese (2015), La corruzione spuzza (2017), La coscienza e la legge (2019), and Corruzione.
-Prevenire e reprimere per una cultura della legalità (2023).
+Cantone has lived under police protection since 1999 and under armed escort since 2003, after authorities uncovered a plot by the Casalesi clan to kill him.
+He served for four parliamentary terms as a consultant to the Parliamentary Anti-Mafia Commission and contributed to its report on Camorra organised crime in Campania.

 Early life and education

 Cantone was born in Naples, the son of a state official (his father) and a pharmacist (his mother), Mimmina Scialò, who died on 12 September 2019; he has two brothers, Michele and Bruno.
 He grew up in Giugliano in Campania.
 Cantone graduated in law at the University of Naples Federico II with the intention of becoming a lawyer and entered the Italian magistrature in 1991, participating in a competition for 160 posts on the advice to undertake this career provided by his uncle, Nicola Giovannone, a marshal major of the Guardia di Finanza.